 Jessi and Tara also graciously met Josh halfway to give me rides to and from LAX, even giving me a tour of Manhattan Beach while we waited for rush hour traffic to die down upon my return.

 There, I got my first view of the Pacific Ocean since our time in the Seattle area last fall.
-We also checked out the Roundhouse Aquarium on Manhattan Beach's pier, home to a variety of creatures, including this not-so-beautiful wolf eel.
+We also checked out the Roundhouse Aquarium on Manhattan Beach’s pier, home to a variety of creatures, including this wolf eel.

 We wanted to improve the stabilization of our RV and make sure it was ready to head into unpopulated areas for an extended time, so we knew now was a good opportunity to take care of those items.

 Unfortunately, that would take us even closer to Los Angeles, 16 miles west on I-10 into Redlands.

 Redlands Truck & RV, where we had chosen to have our repairs completed, turned out to be the best service center we have ever visited, hands-down.
 We have so much to say about our time there that it has its own post.

 But we also enjoyed Redlands in its own right.
 There isn’t a ton of traffic, but there is one of every shop there, giving us ample opportunity to stock up on necessities from the big box stores.

 Once we finished our repairs and upgrades in Redlands, we headed back east along I-10 towards Palm Springs and its northerly neighbor, Desert Hot Springs.